Active-Apparel-Group/data-orchestration/memory-bank/progress.md

 # Progress

 ## Current Status
+**Overall Proje## Timeline of Progress
+- *2025-07-24:* **Task 19.14.4 COMPLETED** - Production cancelled order validation successfully integrated into merge_orchestrator.py with proper architectural patterns.
+All tests passing, architectural violations corrected, ready for Task 19.15 or next available task sequence.
+- *2025-07-24:* **Task 19.14.3 SUCCESS** - Data Merge Integration Test achieved 100% success rate with complete merge workflow validation (69 headers merged, 264 lines created, 53/53 sync consistency).
+Cancelled orders properly handled (16 cancelled orders with no lines as expected).
+- *2025-01-22:* Core architecture refactor completed.
+Tasks 1–8 finished, which was a major milestone ("Architecture Revolution Completed").
+System was able to run end-to-end in dry-run mode with all tests passing.
+- *2025-07-22:* Began active development on live API integration (after a pause or other projects in between).
+Updated documentation and restarted work on Task 9.
+In the interim between Jan and July, the system was stable in dev (with dry-run) but not yet deployed.
+Now we are accelerating towards deployment.
-**Overall Project Status:** In Progress – The core system has been built and tested in a development setting, but we are in the middle of finalizing the live integration with Monday.com.
+- *[Upcoming]* *2025-08 (Planned):* Complete end-to-end testing in development including live API calls (Task 12.0), then proceed to production configuration and testing.
+Aim to have the system in a production trial by end of August, with monitoring in place.tatus:** In Progress – The core system has been built and tested in a development setting, but we are in the middle of finalizing the live integration with Monday.com.
 Out of the 10 primary tasks planned for this project, 8 have been completed successfully.
 Task 9 (integration with the live API) is underway, and Task 10 (monitoring and maintenance enhancements) is not started yet.

 So far, all foundational elements are in place:
 - The **delta sync architecture** is operational.
 New orders and order lines are properly written to the delta tables (`ORDER_LIST_DELTA`, `ORDER_LIST_LINES_DELTA`) and flagged with initial states.